Hold onto your hats! Puppets, stories, music, dance & laughs.

 I Want My Hat Back, This Is Not My Hat, and We Found a Hat.
 Adapted by Kathy MacLellan.
 From the books by Jon Klassen, illustrated by Jon Klassen.
 Published by Candlewick Press.

-In the second story, I Want My Hat Back, a big bear politely asks other animals if they have seen his hat.
+In I Want My Hat Back, a big bear politely asks other animals if they have seen his hat.
 The rabbit’s answer is suspicious: "I did not steal a hat."
-Once again, the chase is on, and the bear recovers his hat in a dark but hilarious way.
+The chase is on, and the bear recovers his hat in a dark but hilarious way.

 Finally, in We Found a Hat, two turtles find one hat.
 “But there is only one hat, and there are two of us.”
 Will the hat destroy their friendship?

 (The photos are from the wonderful whimsical workshop that we did of the stories with stupendous students from The School of Dance.)